A Comprehensive Hadronic Code Comparison for Active Galactic Nuclei: The codes

-The leptohadronic code of \cite{Boettcher_2013} (\boet) describes the multi-wavelength behavior of blazars in steady state.
-This homogeneous one-zone model starts with the injection of a power-law distribution of ultra-relativistic electron-positron pairs and protons into a spherical emission region, which moves with a constant relativistic speed.
-Cooling is performed via synchrotron and Compton emission on various photon fields.
-The full Klein-Nishina cross section for inverse Compton scattering is used, adopting the analytical solution of \cite{Boettcher_1997}.
-In a pure leptonic scenario, the self-consistent radiative output is calculated based on a temporary equilibrium between particle injection, radiative cooling and electron escape on a timescale of $t_{esc} = \eta_{esc} R/c$.
-In a leptohadronic scenario, the radiative output in a temporary equilibrium is evaluated for both primary electrons and protons, taking internal $\gamma\gamma$ pair production cascades into account.
-The most accurate way to evaluate the radiative output from either purely leptonic or leptohadronic processes (in a stationary state) is via Monte Carlo simulations like e.g. \cite{Mucke_2000}.
-As such simulations can often be computationally intense and time consuming, the code employs the semi-analytical expressions of \cite{Kelner_2008} for the final decay products (electrons, positrons, photons, and neutrinos) from photopion interactions.
+For leptohadronic processes (in a stationary state), the code employs the semi-analytical expressions of \cite{Kelner_2008} for the final decay products (electrons, positrons, photons, and neutrinos) from photopion interactions.
 Bethe-Heitler pair production is not included.
-A semi-analytical approach is used to evaluate the output due to pair cascades initiated by pairs from pion and muon decay and from photon-photon attenuation of primary $\gamma$-rays.
+A semi-analytical approach, described in detail in \cite{Boettcher_2013}, is used to evaluate the output due to pair cascades initiated by pairs from pion and muon decay and from photon-photon attenuation of primary $\gamma$-rays.
 The code has been designed to describe stationary SEDs, thus short-term variability is averaged out over the integration time of the SED.
-This code has shown robust results on the modeling of \textit{Fermi}-LAT detected blazars \citep[e.g.,][]{Boettcher_2013}.
+All particle energies and photon frequencies are discretized on regular logarithmic grids, as specified in Table \ref{tab:grids}, and numerical integrations over particle and frequency distributions are carried out using standard finite-difference schemes.
+This code has shown robust results on the modeling of \textit{Fermi}-LAT detected blazars \citep[e.g.,][]{Boettcher_2013}. \\